whitewater-guide/gorge/README.md

 If you want to develop on host machine, you'll need following libraries installed on it (they're installed in docker image, see Dockerfile for more info):

 - [libproj](https://proj.org/) shared library, to convert coordinate systems.
-Currently version 7.2.1 is required. (to match version from debian bullseye).
+Currently version 6.3.1 is required. (to match version from ubuntu 20.04, which is used by github actions).
 On MacOS this can be installed via brew:

 ```
-# Make sure to uninstall other proj versions before
+brew tap-new $USER/local-tap
+brew extract --version='6.3.1' proj $USER/local-tap
-brew install proj@7
+brew install proj@6.3.1
-brew link proj@7
 ```

+It's also possible to build it using version 7.2.1 (see Dockerfile.bullseye).
+It's just more complicated since proj has optional libtiff and libcurl dependencies since 7.0.

 Also you'll need following go tools: